-Banque Thaler SA (hereinafter "Banque Thaler" or "we") cares about the protection and confidentiality of your personal data and is committed to comply with data protection laws and regulations.
+Banque Thaler SA (hereinafter “Banque Thaler” or “we”) cares about the protection and confidentiality of your personal data and is committed to comply with data protection laws and regulations.
 The following information provides an overview of how we process your personal data and your rights under data protection laws and regulations.
-To the extent applicable, please forward this information to your current and future authorised representatives, any beneficial owners or holders of any right on the account(s) (e.g., power of attorney, information right).
+To the extent applicable, please forward this information to your current and future authorized representatives, any beneficial owners or holders of any right on the account(s) (e.g., power of attorney, information right).

 1. Who is responsible for your personal data and whom can you contact?

 Banque Thaler is the entity responsible for the processing of your personal data.
 For any question that you may have in connection with the processing of your personal data, you may contact your relationship manager with us or our Data Protection Officer at the following address: